 The mtDNA results will reveal:

-- Your maternal haplogroup showing a single line of descent, (female ancestral line).
+- Your maternal haplogroup shows a single line of descent, (female ancestral line).

 - A map showing where your ancestors came from and also their migration.